Lifted Model Checking for Relational MDPs: Relational Model Checking for Infinite MDPs

 \begin{theorem} For a $b$-bounded MDP $M_b$ and its corresponding ARMDP $M_\phi$ based on a pCTL sentence $\phi$, checking $\phi$ against $M_\phi$ is equivalent to checking $\phi$ against $M_b$, formally,

 \end{theorem}

-Theorem \ref{theorem1} is proven by using probabilistic bisimulation.
-Probabilistic bisimulation is a standard model checking technique to compare two probabilistic transition systems \citep{Baier:2008}.
-If two states from two transition systems are probabilistic bisimilar with respect to a pCTL formula $\phi$, then their behaviors are indistinguishable with respect to $\phi$.
+Theorem~\ref{theorem1} is proven by using probabilistic bisimulation.
+Probabilistic bisimulation is a standard model checking technique that compares two probabilistic transition systems~\citep{Baier:2008}.
+Given a pCTL formula $\phi$, if two states from different transition systems are \textit{probabilistic bisimilar}, then their behaviors are indistinguishable.
 Hence, checking $\phi$ in either system yields identical results.
-Theorem \ref{theorem1} extends the theorem by \citet{Belardinelli2011}[Theorem 2] for the probabilistic setting\footnote{More specifically, as compared to their work, this paper uses RMDPs instead of artifact systems, MDPs instead of Kripke structures, Herbrand interpretations instead of databases, and probabilistic bisimulation instead of bisimulation. }.
+Theorem~\ref{theorem1} extends the theorem by~\citet{Belardinelli2011}[Theorem 2] for the probabilistic setting \footnote{More specifically, as compared to their work, this paper uses RMDPs instead of artifact systems, MDPs instead of Kripke structures, ground states instead of databases, and probabilistic bisimulation instead of bisimulation. }.

-We prove Theorem \ref{theorem1} in two steps.
-First, we define indistinguishable states (Definition \ref{def: indistinguishable}) and probabilistic bisimulation (Definition \ref{def: probabilistic bisimulation}).
-Second, we show that an ARMDP and its underlying state-bounded MDP actually define a probabilistic bisimulation (Proposition \ref{prop1} and \ref{prop2}).
+We prove Theorem~\ref{theorem1} in two steps.
+First, we define indistinguishable states (Definition~\ref{def: indistinguishable}) and probabilistic bisimulation (Definition~\ref{def: probabilistic bisimulation}).
+Second, we show that an ARMDP and its underlying state-bounded MDP actually define a probabilistic bisimulation (Proposition~\ref{prop1} and \ref{prop2}).